binarapps/slack-integrator/README.md

 4. bundle
 5. rake db:create
 6. rake db:migrate
+7. Application is using users whitelisting.
+Create `authorized_users.yml` in `configurations` folder and list users which should be whitelisted for registration.
-7. to run server: rackup
+8. to run server: rackup

 ## Usage of the example reservation app
 After you filled in proper env variables you need and added integrations on your slack panel, you can invoke the command from you slack channel (I recommend slash commands).

 Format of the text you type after slash command is: `DD/MM-HH-HH`